Trans childhood: AJ Clementine on toys and gender identity

-The following is an excerpt from the upcoming book by AJ Clementine Girl, Transcending: Becoming the woman I was born to be.
+The following is an excerpt from Girl, Transcending: Becoming the woman I was born to be by AJ Clementine.

 When people ask how I came out to my parents, I tell them I didn’t have to.
 It was always known that I was a girl – it’s just that none of us knew how to put that into words.

 I grew up with my mum, stepdad and older brother, Dane – and later, my younger half-siblings Kiana (aka Kiki) and Sean.
 My biological dad lives interstate with my stepmother and half-sister, Kali.

 Even though Dane and I would stay with my biological dad every holiday, my stepdad was always ‘Dad’ to me.
 In Mum and Dad’s house, I was free to be who I was.

 Image of AJ Clementine by Johnny Diaz Nicolaidis

 I was probably around five when I started noticing that people weren’t as accepting of me as my parents were.
 Little situations here and there would bring their true feelings out – like when my biological dad got together with my stepmother.

 She was really nice at first, but when I’d go to stay with them and my biological dad and Dane weren’t around, it became clear that she didn’t like me looking at her perfumes or make-up, or playing with Kali’s girly toys.

 She’d take those things away from me and refuse to let me have them, which was so confusing, because all I’d ever known was that being inside a house meant being safe and being free to be myself.

 I couldn’t understand why the rules were suddenly changing.